salemove/developer/_includes/visitor_api.md

 ## Trigger expand reactive tab for X seconds

-    Url-hash: #sm_show_reactive_tab_20_seconds
+    URL-hash: #sm_show_reactive_tab_20_seconds

-To expand the reactive tab for X seconds then the linked page opens, you can put a hash at the end of the url.
+To expand the reactive tab for X seconds when the linked page opens, put a hash at the end of the URL.
 This can be used, for example, to show the operator selector immediately after the visitor clicks on a link and navigates to a new page.

     With site address:      http://www.site.com
     The 'hotlink' would be: http://www.site.com#sm_show_reactive_tab_20_seconds.